KieranMcCool/MusicalEffectModelling-Dissertation/dissertation.md

 ### WaveNet

 Another idea was to implement the same basic network as WaveNet.
 Using dilated casual convolutions to classify the predicted value based on a one-hot encoded vector.
 This worked extremely well for generating speech data, exhibiting a "subjective naturalness never before seen."

 ## Evaluating Success

 ### Melspectograms

 Spectograms are a graphical representation of an audio signal.
 They show detailed information about the frequencies present in a signal over time.
+The resulting representation is often used in speech recognition problems as a means of feature extraction.
+Allowing the system to identify the words spoken.
+As such, they can be used as a quantitative means of evaluating how closely the network output matches the VST output.

 ### Impulse Response